 For intent data, platforms use machine learning algorithms to:

-Establish behavioral baselines — Every company has a “normal” level of content consumption.
-A consulting firm that reads a lot about digital transformation is just doing its day job — not a signal.
+Establish behavioral baselines.
+Every company has a “normal” level of content consumption.
+A consulting firm that reads a lot about digital transformation is doing its day job, not signaling anything.

-Identify temporal patterns — A one-time spike might be anecdotal.
+Identify temporal patterns.
+A one-time spike might be noise.
 Three weeks of sustained engagement on a topic indicate an active exploration phase.

 Signal scoring: the Balance method

 Detecting signals isn’t enough.
 You need to prioritize them to focus sales energy on the highest-potential opportunities.
-That’s the role of scoring.
+That’s what scoring does.

 The Balance method principle

-The Balance method, developed by Rodz, rests on two fundamental dimensions:
+The Balance method, developed by Rodz, rests on two dimensions:

-Signal nature (what type of event?) — Not all signals have the same predictive value.
+Signal nature (what type of event?).
+Not all signals carry the same predictive weight.
 A fundraising round signals available budget and fast decisions.
 A LinkedIn like is a weak signal.
 Scoring assigns a different weight to each signal type.

-Signal recency (when did it happen?) — A signal loses value over time.
+Signal recency (when did it happen?).
+A signal loses value over time.
 A fundraising round announced yesterday is red-hot.
-The same round from 6 months ago has already been exploited by your competitors.
+The same round from six months ago has already been worked by your competitors.
 Scoring applies temporal decay.

 Scoring grid by signal type